vanderpatrick/The-Amazing-Quizaru/README.md

   # Credits :
  1. [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)
-  - For helping me again with my nav bar and also a lot of useful js videos
+  - For helping me again with my nav bar and also with a lot of useful js videos.

  2. [CodingNepal](https://www.youtube.com/c/CodingNepal/featured)
   - CodingNepal was my stepping stone to make this quiz project.

  3. [Code Institute](https://codeinstitute.net/)
-  - Code Institute has a practical and direct teaching system that helped me get to this point.
+  - Code Institute for all the suporte and care with me and my projects.

   ## Special thanks
   I would like to thank everyone who helped me with this project.

 - My mentor.
-- All my friends, helped me out with profile photos for the team section.
 - Jean my good French friend for all the support and advice.
 - Code Institute for giving the best support to develop this project.